mudler/LocalAI/docs/content/howtos/easy-setup-docker-cpu.md

 - You will need about 15gb of space free on C drive for ``Docker compose``
 {{% /notice %}}

-We are going to run `LocalAI` with `Docker compose` for this set up.
+We are going to run `LocalAI` with `docker compose` for this set up.

 Lets Setup our folders for ``LocalAI``
 {{< tabs >}}